How you crop portraits makes a big difference to the feel and composition of the image. There are some definite portrait cropping do’s and don’ts.

 - Two thirds crop

-If you want a reminder of these cropping guides, fill in the form and I’ll send it to you.
+To receive a cheat sheet of these portrait cropping guides, fill in the form further down and I’ll send it to you.

 So now let’s get into exactly where is considered good and not good to crop portraits.

-In fact, you should include a lot more than just the chin.
+In fact, you should include a lot more than just the chin when you crop a headshot.
 A floating head also looks weird.
-So crop just below the shoulders.
+So when cropping headshots, crop just below the shoulders.

 If you crop into somebody’s head, make sure that it looks intentional.
 In other words, don’t just skim the very top of their head off.
-It will look like a mistake.
+It’ll look like a mistake.

 By all means crop into their head, but don’t crop too far down.
-Cropping off the top of the head is personal taste, but even if you are in favour of it, there is a point where it goes too far.
+Cropping off the top of the head is personal taste, but even if you are in favour of it, there’s a point where portrait cropping goes too far.

 3. Cropping portraits – torso

-I mentioned above that you can crop just below the shoulders.
+I mentioned above that you can crop portraits just below the shoulders.
 However, you need to be careful that it’s not too far down.
-If you crop lower down the body, you have to make the decision to crop either above or below the bust.
+If you crop lower down the body, on women especially, you have to make the decision to crop either above or below the bust.

 You can crop at the waist, but not through the hip joint.